mars0i/lescent/README.md

 ##### lescent1.html:

-Generates a random geneology, and then allows you to highlight the ancestors of everyone in the last generation.
+Generates a random genealogy, and then allows you to highlight the ancestors of everyone in the last generation.
 The program is a forward Wright-Fisher simulation, not a coalescent simulation.
-However, comparing the geneology of the current generation with all lineages starting from the same population helps one to understand the utility of coalescent simulations.
+However, comparing the genealogy of the current generation with all lineages starting from the same population helps one to understand the utility of coalescent simulations.